-An in-depth knowledge and awareness of the nature and context of growth, development and learning within the early childhood years, is essential for early childhood educators.
+An in-depth knowledge and awareness of the nature and context of growth, development and learning within the early childhood years is essential for early childhood educators.
 This unit will provide a framework for understanding developmentally appropriate practices, and act as a foundation for future study in early childhood.
-The main focus of this unit will be the play, development and learning of children from 0-8 years as well as interconnectedness of these key areas.
-Socio-cultural perspectives in understanding children's development, play and learning will be emphasized within the unit.
+The main focus of this unit will be the play, development and learning of children from Birth-12 years as well as interconnectedness of these key areas.
+Socio-cultural perspectives in understanding children's development, play, and learning will be emphasized within the unit.
 An integral part of this unit will be the focus on inquiry, emphasizing a critical approach to play, development and learning, and based upon consideration of diverse perspectives and theoretical orientations.
+Students will have the opportunity to implement their new learnings in an early childhood setting.
+This unit includes 10 days of field experience for students in the Bachelor of Social Science Pathway to Early Childhood Studies.
+Students completing this unit as part of the Master of Teaching Birth-5/Birth-12 Years will be able to use their existing MTeach placement to meet the assessment requirements of this unit.